-- 1. The candidate is a minority language adult, which requires that: - a) They are a Canadian citizen; - b) They are at least 18 years of age on the day of the election, and;

-- c) One of the following applies: - (i) The candidate's first language learned and still understood is French; - (ii) The candidate received their primary school instruction in Canada in French, other than French immersion; or, - (iii) The candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program. - 2.
-The candidate is a resident of Saskatchewan and has been a resident of Saskatchewan for at least six consecutive months before the election, and - 3.
-One of the following applies: - (i) The candidate has a child enrolled in a fransaskois school in a francophone education area conducting an election; - (ii) The candidate has a child who is receiving a home based education program that is registered with the Conseil scolaire; or - (iii) The candidate or their child is receiving a minority language instruction program which is registered pursuant to Section 181 of The Education Act, 1995 and who is assigned to a francophone education area for voting purposes.
+- 1. The candidate is a minority language adult, which requires that: - a) They are a Canadian citizen on the day they submit their nomination paper; - b) They are at least 18 years of age on the day of the election, and; - c) One of the following applies: - i.
+The candidate's first language learned and still understood is French; - ii.
+The candidate received their primary school instruction in Canada in French, other than French immersion; or, - iii.
+The candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program - 2.
+The candidate is a resident of Saskatchewan and has been a resident of Saskatchewan for at least six consecutive months immediately preceding the date they submit their nomination paper, and - 3.
+One of the following applies: - i.
+The candidate has a child enrolled in a fransaskois school in a francophone education area conducting an election; - ii.
+The candidate has a child who is receiving a home based education program that is registered with the Conseil scolaire; or, - iii.
+The candidate or their child is receiving a minority language instruction program which is registered pursuant to Section 181 of The Education Act, 1995 and who is assigned to a francophone education area for voting purposes.